Back Pain Specialist

 What is sciatica?

 Sciatica is a condition that occurs when the nerves in the lower back become compressed or irritated where they exit the spine, usually as a result of disc bulges that develop when the bones of the spine (vertebrae) are not properly aligned.
-When the spongy discs located between the vertebrae are squeezed out of their normal positions, they can press on the sciatic nerve where it leaves the spine to travel to each leg, causing pain in the back, hips, buttocks and legs.
+When the spongy discs located between the vertebrae are squeezed out of their normal positions, they can press on the sciatic nerve where it leaves the spine to travel to each leg, causing pain in the back, hips, buttocks, and legs.
 Some people with sciatica can also experience numbness or a tingling sensation in these areas.
-Spinal adjustment, Cox flexion, and massage can help relieve nerve compressions and the symptoms they cause by helping the vertebrae to resume their normal positions so discs can slip back into place.
+Spinal adjustment, Cox flexion, and trigger point massage can help relieve nerve compressions and the symptoms they cause by helping the vertebrae to resume their normal positions so discs can slip back into place.

 What is Cox flexion?